expo/expo/docs/pages/tutorial/initialize-app.md

 - All dependencies pre-installed that you can use to build and run the app
 - All the assets available in the **assets** directory
 - Splash screen and app icon already configured

-You can skip installation steps in further modules mentioned in this tutorial using this path.

 ### Alternate: manually initialize with `create-expo-app`